niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ![](https://nirav.com.np/assets/img/2019-12-09-004011_1366x768_scrot.png)

-And this was quite enough for me at the time.
+The AST is printed in the terminal rotated 90° counter-clockwise such that the root of the tree is at the bottom-left.
+This was served me well at the time.
 Frankly, for a language that didn't even have an else if clause, there's are limited ways to complicate the AST other than by writing longer code.
-But the current language I'm working on is extensive.
+But the language I'm working on right now is extensive.
 And so the tree it creates is immense.
 I had to come up with some other way to analyse the data structures.

 Brian Kernighan has given an [amazing talk](https://www.youtube.com/watch?v=Sg4U4r_AgJU "Brian Kernighan's talk on successful computer language design") on successful language design, where he also described Pic, a language he designed for specifying graphs.
 It was interesting because I personally find having to make graphs using my touchpad to be an annoying experience.